GMOR: A Lightweight Robust Point Cloud Registration Framework via Geometric Maximum Overlapping: Introduction

-\begin{itemize} \item{A novel two-stage rotation-only BnB framework using Chasles' decomposition guarantees global convergence in polynomial time with linear space complexity, eliminating graph construction overhead.} \item{Cube-mapped hemispherical parameterization for rotation axis search is coupled with adaptive interval stabbing of translation along the axis, progressively tightening intervals through correspondence projections to accelerate RMQ resolution.} \item{A deterministic polynomial-time solution for 2D rigid registration is derived by reformulating as 1D rotation angle search with Klee's rectangle counting, which utilizes sweep line algorithm with segment tree in $O(N\log N)$ time per iteration.} \end{itemize}
+\begin{itemize} \item{We propose a novel two-stage rotation-only BnB framework for general 6-DoF rigid registration, which optimizes a weighted correspondence overlap objective rather than uniform inlier counting.} \item{A cube-mapping hemispherical parameterization is introduced for global rotation axis search, coupled with adaptive interval stabbing to estimate translation along the axis.
+The correspondence projections progressively tighten the search bounds, enabling efficient overlap maximization.} \item{We derive a deterministic polynomial-time solution for the residual 2D rigid registration by reformulating it as a 1D rotation angle search with 2D RMQ.
+The resulting geometric overlap maximization is cast as a Klee's rectangle problem~\cite{debergComputational2008} and solved via a sweep line algorithm with segment tree in $O(N\log N)$ time per iteration.} \end{itemize}